iamthewallrus/AntiDrop/README.md

-This is the testing branch of AntiDrop.
+This is the main branch of AntiDrop. iamthewallrus is my GitHub account omgitsjayden is my SpigotMC account
-Most files here last ~5 minutes until being merged into the main branch.
+Astelsia is my YouTube account

+Cleared the confusion?